nfrisby/frags/docs/README.md

 so I've gone ahead an addressed it at some cost.)

-If I were to properly formalize the frag plugin's constraint solving algorithm, I would carefully consider the choice I've made to normalize frags with respect to commutativity *during* unflattening.
+If I were to properly formalize the frag plugin's constraint solving algorithm, I would carefully consider the choice I've made to normalize frags with respect to commutativity *as a part of* applying the frag-specific inert substitution.

 TODO challenges from <https://gitlab.haskell.org/ghc/ghc/issues/15147> unflattened Wanteds